A Deep Learning-Based Method for Power System Resilience Evaluation: Related Work

 \subsection{Statistics-based Methods for Resilience Evaluation}

-Statistics-based methods for resilience evaluation typically compose resilience metrics using various demographic, social, and economic indicators.
-For example, the authors of \cite{R2} proposed a framework to assess technical, social, and economic resilience in rural power systems based on 42 selected indicators, including 21 for technical resilience, 8 for social resilience, and 13 for economic resilience.
-However, \cite{R2} did not provide a case study.
+Statistics-based methods typically assess power system resilience by constructing metrics from historical outage records or socio-economic indicators.
+One category of work develops indicator-based frameworks.
+For example, the authors of \cite{R2} proposed a framework for rural power systems that integrates 42 indicators across three dimensions: technical (21), social (8), and economic (13).
+While comprehensive, this framework was not demonstrated through a case study.

-The Environment for Analysis of Geo-Located Energy Information (EAGLE-I) dataset contains detailed records of power outages across U.S. counties from 2014 to 2022 \cite{R52}.
-Using this dataset, studies \cite{R6} and \cite{R37} introduced various metrics to assess the performance of the power grid during extreme outage events, including event duration, impact duration, recovery duration, post-event duration, impact level, impact rate, recovery rate, and the recovery-to-impact ratio.
-Each metric was represented by a corresponding probability distribution function.
-While \cite{R6} and \cite{R37} did not incorporate weather data, the study \cite{R35} combined the EAGLE-I dataset with publicly available data from the National Weather Service to evaluate power system resilience using three metrics: Time Over Threshold (TOT), Area Under the Curve (AUC), and Time After the End of the event (TAE).
-This analysis explored power system resilience at state and county levels across various weather event types.
+Another category leverages large-scale outage datasets.
+The Environment for Analysis of Geo-Located Energy Information (EAGLE-I) dataset, which records detailed outages across U.S. counties from 2014 to 2022 \cite{R52}, has supported a variety of resilience studies at county level.
+Using this dataset, \cite{R6} and \cite{R37} introduced metrics such as event duration, recovery duration, post-event duration, impact rate, recovery rate, and recovery-to-impact ratio, each modeled with a probability distribution.
+Although these studies did not consider weather, \cite{R35} combined EAGLE-I with National Weather Service records to evaluate resilience using metrics including Time Over Threshold (TOT), Area Under the Curve (AUC), and Time After the End of the event (TAE), enabling state- and county-level assessments across different types of weather events.

-The U.S. Department of Energy (DOE) collects information on the reliability of power systems through the Electric Emergency Incident and Disturbance Report (Form DOE 417).
-The authors of \cite{R47} conducted statistical trend tests for power system resilience, including analyzing the rate of disruptions, a proposed composite resilience measure, performance loss, and recovery time, using Form DOE 417 data from 2002 to 2016.
-A regression analysis was conducted on these metrics with 41 explanatory variables.
-The authors of \cite{R49} examined the key factors affecting power system resilience under severe weather-induced disruptions, considering three dimensions: extrinsic disruptions, the intrinsic capacities of a system, and the effectiveness of recovery, using Form DOE 417 data from 2007 to 2018.
+A third line of research utilizes the U.S. Department of Energy's Electric Emergency Incident and Disturbance Report (Form DOE 417).
+Using data from 2002 to 2016, the authors of \cite{R47} applied statistical trend tests to evaluate resilience metrics such as disruption rate, performance loss, and recovery time, and introduced a composite resilience measure.
+Building on this, \cite{R49} analyzed DOE 417 data from 2007 to 2018 to examine resilience factors across three dimensions: extrinsic disruptions, intrinsic system capacities, and the effectiveness of recovery.

-Statistics-based methods for power system resilience evaluation have their pros and cons.
-Since these methods use historical power outage data, the analysis results accurately reflect real-world scenarios.
-However, because different regions experience different weather events, it can be challenging to make fair comparisons of resilience between regions.